fabiozanini/minimal-react-cjsx-less/README.md

 * Go to `localhost:8889` to display the app
 * The app reloads automatically when the CJSX source files change (via `watchify`)

+### Notes
+* The web server here is a simple node `connect` instance, actual web applications are supported by more complex backend code that is beyond the scope of this repo

 ### Directory
 * **app/**: ReactJS application in CJSX
 * **build/**: Where your automatically builds to.
 Includes a static HTML file.